Hierarchical Knowledge Graphs for Story Understanding in Visual Narratives: Related Work

 \subsection{Narrative Modeling and Story Event Segmentation}

-Understanding how humans segment and structure narratives has long been a focus of cognitive science.
-Foundational work~\cite{thorndyke1977cognitive} introduced the concept of story grammars, illustrating how cognitive schemas guide narrative comprehension.
-This was expanded by Zwaan et al.~\cite{zwaan1995dimensions, zwaan1996processing} and Kelter et al.~\cite{kelter2004representing}, who proposed that readers construct dynamic situation models that track shifts in time, space, characters, and goals.
-The theory of event segmentation by Zacks and Swallow~\cite{zacks2007event} further emphasizes how humans parse continuous experiences into discrete narrative events--a process deeply tied to memory encoding and prediction~\cite{kurby2008segmentation, sargent2013event}.
+A longstanding focus of cognitive science is understanding how humans segment and comprehend narratives.
+Early work on story grammars~\cite{thorndyke1977cognitive} proposed that cognitive schemas guide the interpretation of narrative sequences.
+Later studies~\cite{zwaan1995dimensions,zwaan1996processing,kelter2004representing} introduced dynamic situation models that track shifts in time, space, goals, and characters.
+The theory of event segmentation~\cite{zacks2007event} further highlights how humans parse continuous experiences into discrete narrative units, a process closely tied to memory formation and prediction~\cite{kurby2008segmentation,sargent2013event}.

-These insights have inspired computational models that attempt to mimic human-like narrative parsing.
-Recent efforts include biologically inspired models such as cortical reservoirs~\cite{dominey2021narrative} and the use of large language models to model temporal structure and semantic transitions in story data~\cite{michelmann2025large}.
-However, many current approaches lack structured, interpretable representations that can support fine-grained reasoning across multiple narrative levels.
-This motivates the use of hierarchical knowledge graphs that explicitly encode narrative segmentation and support cross-level analysis, as proposed in our framework.
+These cognitive insights have informed computational approaches to narrative parsing.
+Biologically inspired models such as cortical reservoirs~\cite{dominey2021narrative}, as well as large language models applied to story segmentation~\cite{michelmann2025large}, aim to mimic human-like processing of narrative structure.
+However, such models often lack structured and interpretable representations that support fine-grained, multi-level reasoning.
+This motivates the use of hierarchical knowledge graphs that can explicitly encode narrative segmentation and enable cross-level inference, as pursued in our work.

+Beyond visual media, substantial effort has gone into text-based narrative annotation.
+Finlayson and colleagues developed frameworks for representing story functions and roles, including automatic inference of Proppian functions in folktales~\cite{finlayson2016inferring}, and created the Story Workbench as a tool for authoring and analyzing narrative corpora~\cite{finlayson2011story}.
+These approaches emphasize event segmentation, role labeling, and semantic coherence in textual stories.

+Our framework shares this goal of structuring narrative meaning but extends it to visual narratives, where multimodal elements such as camera shots, panel composition, and visual–textual alignment must be represented alongside event structure.